-Two officers arrested in DR Congo for crackdown that killed 43 people
+Two officers arrested over DR Congo crackdown as death toll rises to 56

 Another advocacy group, Human Rights Watch, said on Thursday that before the protests could take place, armed forces fired on Wazalendo demonstrators in the streets, kicking off an “apparent massacre”.

-The UN Human Rights office said more than 220 people were arrested in connection with the planned protests and the subsequent crackdown.
+The UN human rights office said more than 220 people were arrested in connection with the planned protests and the subsequent crackdown.

 “After expressing his anger and dismay at the tragic events in Goma, [President Felix Tshisekedi] called on the judiciary to shed light on the tragedy and establish who was responsible,” presidential spokesperson Tina Salama said on the social media platform X, formerly known as Twitter.